When To Say “No” to a Divorce Mediator and “Yes” to Litigation

 3. Too Much Animosity

 If you and your spouse are so angry with each other that you can’t sit in the same room, you may want to reconsider the possibility of mediation.
 When there is too much animosity, the parties just want to hurt each other, and mediation is not productive.
-Litigation provides the opportunity for each party to obtain counsel.
+Divorce litigation provides the opportunity for each party to obtain counsel.
 Counsel acts as the go-between for the parties and, perhaps, helps reach an agreeable settlement without much litigation.

 Additionally, when anger roils the process, spouses are sometimes motivated to hurt the other however possible.
 This could involve emptying a joint bank account.
 It could involve filing needless petitions.
 It could involve false allegations about the other spouse, like allegations of abuse or negligent parenting.
 The desire to hurt the other party is very common, making the need for a litigation attorney even more important.
 A good attorney can tell you when you should and should not involve the court.